DETAILED ACTION

 capturing, via a microphone (microphone or sound sensor 7302, Fig. 7B-2), noise data associated with the user sleeping ([0172], audio analysis);

-in response to detecting the trigger event, storing (memory/data storage 7312, Fig. 7B-3) at least a portion of the noise data ([0136], data storage); and
+in response to detecting the trigger event, storing (memory/data storage 7312, Fig. 7B-3), by the control system, at least a portion of the noise data ([0136], data storage);

-calculating, by a control system (processing device 7100) based on the at least a portion of the noise data, the sleep score for the user ([0242], system provides sleep score).
+calculating, by the control system based on the at least a portion of the noise data, the sleep score for the user ([0242], system provides sleep score).

 wherein the microphone is associated with one or more of a respiratory therapy device and a mobile device ([0061], processing device can include respiratory therapy device or smart devices, and microphone can be coupled to it)

-Regarding claim 4, Tiron teaches the method according to claim 1, further comprising:
+Regarding claim 4, Tiron, Cho, and Barker teach the method according to claim 1.
+Tiron teaches the method further comprising:

 wherein the sleep score is calculated based on a number of disturbances detected in the at least a portion of the noise data ([0341], processor adjusts sleep score based on disruptions).